Essential Thrombocytosis

 Epidemiology

-Clinicians diagnose approximately 6000 cases of essential thrombocytosis (primary thrombocythemia) each year.
+In the United States, clinicians diagnose approximately 6000 cases of essential thrombocytosis each year.
 Some researchers speculate that the incidence rate may be several times higher.
-A study from southeastern Minnesota reported an incidence of 2.38 cases per 100,000 population per year.[15]
+A study from southeastern Minnesota reported an incidence of 2.38 cases per 100,000 population per year.[18]

-Transformation to acute myelogenous leukemia (AML) occurs in 0.6-5% of patients during the first decade and increases significantly in subsequent decades.[16]
-Risk factors include advanced age, anemia (hemoglobin less than 12 g/dL in females and less than 13.5 g/dL in males), leukocytosis, platelet count of >1,000,000/μL, and sequence variants/mutations involving TP53 and EZH2.[17]
+Transformation to acute myelogenous leukemia (AML) occurs in 0.6-5% of patients during the first decade and increases significantly in subsequent decades.[20]
+Risk factors include advanced age, anemia (hemoglobin less than 12 g/dL in females and less than 13.5 g/dL in males), leukocytosis, platelet count higher than 1,000,000/μL, and sequence variants/mutations involving TP53 and EZH2.[21]
 Treatment with alkylating agents or radiophosphorus may be associated with higher risk of leukemic transformation.

 Morbidity in patients with essential thrombocytosis may involve large-vessel or microvascular thrombosis and bleeding.